 Now, let me get personal for a moment…

-Our daughter, Kyla, is now at the University of Colorado Boulder (the alma mater of both her Mom and I), where she is earning a bachelor’s degree in business (Communications) while simultaneously completing the science pre-requisites that will allow her to pursue a career in the allied health fields (e.g. nursing, physician’s assistant, nurse practitioner, etc.).
+Our daughter, Kyla, is now at the University of Colorado Boulder (the alma mater of both her Mom and I), where she is earning a bachelor’s degree in business (Public Relations) while simultaneously completing the science pre-requisites that will allow her to pursue a career in the allied health fields (e.g. nursing, physician’s assistant, nurse practitioner, etc.).

 Because I was no longer practicing ophthalmology, as of mid 2016, her Mom and I were able to move back to our home-state of Colorado, in 2016, when Kyla began her freshman year at CU.